The Affordable Care Act

-You may also be eligible for savings, called Cost-Sharing Reductions, when you access care to help reduce things like co-pays, deductibles and coinsurance.
-The amount that you qualify for will depend on your family income and family size.
+You may also be eligible for savings, called Cost-Sharing Reductions, when you access care to help reduce things like copays, deductibles and coinsurance.
+The amount that you qualify for will depend on factors including your household income and family size.
 Lower income families and individuals get the most help.
 On average, Connect for Health Colorado customers received $369 per month for 2017 coverage.

 An employer with fewer than 25 full-time equivalent employees making an average of about $50,000 a year or less (not counting the business owner or family members) can qualify for a tax credit for sponsoring employee health coverage.